Ivy Ling Po: 2000s

-Ivy Ling Po made a spectacular career resurgence in 2002 when she teamed up with another veteran Shaw actress Hu Chin to stage Butterfly Lovers.
-Two original cast members Li Kun & Jen Chieh were also on hand to recreate their respective roles.
-She toured extensively with this stage version of her signature movie bringing it to Malaysia, Singapore, Taiwan & United States.
-This stage musical was so successful that Ivy had to restage it two years later in Taiwan.
-A double DVD set was released in 2003 by Rock Records.
+Ivy Ling Po's career revived in 2002 when she was cast with another veteran Shaw actress, Hu Chin, in a stage production of Butterfly Lovers.
+Two original cast members, Li Kun, and Jen Chieh, reprised their respective roles.
+She toured extensively with this production, bringing it to Malaysia, Singapore, Taiwan, and the United States.
+Ivy Po restaged the production two years later in Taiwan.